grisu-io/website/index.md

 The codebase is organised in multiple modules in order to clearly serve different purposes:

 - [core library](https://github.com/grisu-io/core) / This is the main library of the whole framework and it is referenced by other packages from the _Grisu family_.
-It provides common basic functionalities, such as a [MapBuilder.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/utils/MapBuilder.java), a fluent interface to cteate maps or [MapUtils.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/utils/MapUtils.java), a collection of common operators on maps or [GrisuException.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/exceptions/GrisuException.java), a useful Exception class
+It provides common basic functionalities, such as a [MapBuilder.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/utils/MapBuilder.java), a fluent interface to create maps or [MapUtils.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/utils/MapUtils.java), a collection of common operators on maps or [GrisuException.java](https://github.com/grisu-io/core/blob/master/src/main/java/io/grisu/core/exceptions/GrisuException.java), a useful Exception class

 - [pojo](https://github.com/grisu-io/pojo) / This library helps you create different and specialised Java classes whose properties must be automatically copied to/from other classes (eg. representational classes <--> dto <--> beans) within the same JVM or even wire-transfered.
 In fact the _pojo_ library provides a very easy and out-of-the-box mechanism to translate a pojo class into a JSON serialized string and viceversa.